 What if I’ve been paying on my loans for more than 10 years?

-If you’ve never gotten loan forgiveness under PSLF before and have made >120 payments when your loan forgiveness is approved, you will get a refund for the payments over 120.
-If you’ve received loan forgiveness prior to 10/6/2021, you will not be refunded any overpayment that happened because of the PSLF waiver.
+If you’ve never gotten loan forgiveness under PSLF before and have made >120 payments on your Direct Loans when your loan forgiveness is approved, you will get a refund for the payments over 120.
+If you’ve received loan forgiveness prior to 10/6/2021, or if you have FFEL loans you will not be refunded any overpayment that happened because of the PSLF waiver.

 What if I’m no longer working at a qualifying employer?